mbakhoff/htmlbasic6/readme.md

 Spring will search all classes that have the `@Component` annotation.
 It will find our `ForumUserService` class, which implements `UserDetailsService`, create an instance of it and pass it to the `AuthenticationManager` constructor.

-The authentication manager also needs a `PasswordEncoder` implementation that it will use to hash the passowords.
+The authentication manager also needs a `PasswordEncoder` implementation that it will use to hash the passwords.
 Spring will search all classes that have the `@Component` annotation, but we have no classes that implement `PasswordEncoder`.
 Next, Spring will search all classes that have the `@Configuration` annotation and find our `SecurityConfig`.
 Spring will search it and find the [*bean definition*](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#beans-java-basic-concepts):